Profile

 2. 2

-Melt the butter in a wide pan over a medium heat.
-Fry the bacon for about 10 minutes until golden and the fat has rendered.
+Melt the butter in a wide saucepan or casserole over a medium heat.
+Fry the bacon for 8 to 10 minutes, until the fat renders and the bacon takes on colour.

 3. 3